TOLL FREE: 1-866-611-2665

 Having arthritis doesn’t necessarily mean you will develop heart disease.
 However, there are certain risk factors for arthritis and heart disease that overlap, like obesity, high blood pressure, smoking, diabetes, and high cholesterol.
 You can mitigate your risk by reducing these lifestyle risk factors through exercise, not smoking, a healthy diet, a healthy body weight, and keeping your diabetes under control.

 It’s also important to manage your arthritis to ensure you have the lowest amount of systemic inflammation possible.
-A large study in the 2017 Annals of the Rheumatic Diseases found that people with RA who had their disease well-controlled were less likely to develop cardiovascular disease.
+A large 2017 study found that people with RA who had their disease well-controlled were less likely to develop cardiovascular disease.

 Arthritis can be managed with medication, although the use of nonsteroidal anti-inflammatory drugs (NSAIDs) is not recommended as they can increase the risk of heart attack or stroke.
 While exercise can also help manage arthritis, joint pain can make it difficult, especially for those with OA who are overweight or obese.

-For more information on image-guided pain therapy injections, please speak to your health care practitioner.
+For more information about pain management procedures, please speak to your health care practitioner.